photo/documentation/docs/guides/InstallationUbuntuApache.markdown

 #### Apache

-You'll need to copy the sample virtual host configuration file from the source to `/etc/apache2/sites-available`.
+Copy the sample virtual host configuration file.
+Replace yourdomain with your own domain name:

-    cp /var/www/yourdomain.com/src/configs/openphoto-vhost.conf /etc/apache2/sites-available/openphoto
+    cp /var/www/yourdomain.com/src/configs/openphoto-vhost.conf /etc/apache2/sites-available/yourdomain.conf

-You'll need to replace instances of `/path/to/openphoto/html/directory` with `/var/www/yourdomain.com/src/html` or wherever you placed the code.
+Edit /etc/apache2/sites-available/yourdomain.conf and replace instances of `/path/to/openphoto/html/directory` with `/var/www/yourdomain.com/src/html` or wherever you placed the code.
 Depending on which modules you installed you may have to comment out some of the `Expires*` directives.

-    vi /etc/apache2/sites-available/openphoto
+    vi /etc/apache2/sites-available/yourdomain.conf

-Now enable openphoto and disable Apache's default virtual host.

-    a2dissite default
-    a2ensite openphoto

 By default, any access to ini files is denied with a "Not Found" 404 HTTP code.
 To enable a 403, or Forbidden return code, change the following lines in the virtual host file.

 Uncomment: